marcos150895/lendicoChallenge/README.md

 ### Considerations
 - Python 3 (3.6) as main language
 - Save API data as raw data (in this case JSON).
-Because if i will convert to another format i will broken the data like a example, evolution schema.
-For don't loss any data I saved always in raw data, but I flexibility the project to add others formats in the future
+If I convert to another format such as parquet for example, then the data can break due evolution schema.
+In order to not lose any data, I saved everything as raw data, but the project is flexible and can be changed to add others formats in the future.
 - All environment context encapsulated in Docker containers
 - Exercise 2, I saved the visualization as file, and this file will exists in output path (Dest variable)

 ## Running the project

 #### Generate new api token
 The Riot API TOKEN has a short life time value, and expire quickly.
-Because that you will need generate a new key to execute this project.
+Because that you will need to generate a new key to execute this project.

 ##### To generate
-- Access https://developer.riotgames.com/ if you don't have a account in riot platform you will need create a new account
+- Access https://developer.riotgames.com/ if you don't have an account in riot platform you will need create a new account
 - Access menu (your account), and in this page you can generate your personal token

-This project running on Docker container and you need build and run the container to get results
+This project running on Docker container and you need to build and run the container to get results

 #### Docker build (building docker image)